harrellbm/Bookletic/example/example.typ

   ],
 )

-// provide your content pages in order and they
-// are placed into the booklet positions.
-// the content is wrapped before movement so that
-// padding and alignment are respected.
+/* Provide your content pages in order and they are placed into the booklet positions.
+The content is wrapped before movement so that padding and alignment are respected.*/
-#set page(flipped: true, paper: "us-letter")
 #bookletic.sig(
   contents: my-eight-pages // Content to be laid out in the booklet )